mbrt/keygen-post/post.md

 KLEE: done: generated tests = 68
 ```

-And KLEE founds the possible of bound access in our program.
+And KLEE founds the possible out of bound access in our program.
 Because you know, our program is bugged :) Before to jump and fix our code, let me briefly explain what these new flags did:

 * `--optimize`: this is for dead code elimination.
-It is actually a good idea to use this flag when working with non-trivial applications, since it speed things up;
+It is actually a good idea to use this flag when working with non-trivial applications, since it speeds things up;
 * `--libc=uclibc` and `--posix-runtime`: these are the aforementioned options for uClibc and POSIX runtime;
 * `--sym-args 0 1 3`: this flag tells KLEE to run the program with minimum 0 and maximum 1 argument of length 3, and make the arguments symbolic.